Czechowice-Dziedzice: 19th and 20th centuries

 After World War I, fall of Austria-Hungary, the reestablishment of independent Poland, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, Czechowice and Dziedzice became a part of Poland.
 In the interwar period, the industry continued to expand.
 New factories were founded, which produced machines, bicycles, matches, paper, cables etc. New culture centers, amateur theaters, cinemas, choirs and sports clubs were founded.
 In 1924, the Freedom Monument (Pomnik Wolności) was unveiled, financed by voluntary contributions.
 Patriotic celebrations take place at the monument.

 Czechowice and Dziedzice were annexed by Nazi Germany at the beginning of World War II in September 1939.
 The local population was subjected to deportations for forced labor into Germany and to concentration camps, expropriations, street round-ups, death sentences and public executions (see Nazi crimes against the Polish nation).
 Polish social and political life, as well as Polish education were being destroyed.
 In 1942, the Germans established two forced labor camps in the town: one for Poles (Polenlager) and one for Jewish men.
 During the Oil Campaign of World War II, the oil refinery at Czechowice was bombed on August 20, 1944.
-In 1944, the occupiers established the Tschechowitz I & II subcamps of Auschwitz in Czechowice-Dziedzice, which provided forced labor for the SOCONY-Vacuum oil plant and housed over 600 prisoners.
+In 1944, the occupiers established the Tschechowitz I and II subcamps of Auschwitz in Czechowice-Dziedzice, which provided forced labor for the SOCONY-Vacuum oil plant and housed over 600 prisoners.
+There were cases of prisoners being killed by SS guards while trying to accept food from Poles outside the camps or during escape attempts.
+On 18 January 1945, some 450 prisoners were sent on a death march towards Wodzisław Śląski.
+On 21 January 1945, the SS and SD massacred the remaining prisoners at the subcamp, with only several surviving the massacre.
 In 1945, German occupation ended and Czechowice and Dziedzice were restored to Poland.

 In 1951, Dziedzice were merged with Czechowice, concurrently the expanded gmina was given town rights.
 However, the name of the new town was Czechowice, which disappointed the citizens of Dziedzice.
-After complaints in 1958, the town was given the name of Czechowice-Dziedzice.
+After complaints in 1958, the town was renamed Czechowice-Dziedzice.

-From 1975 to 1998, it was located in the Katowice Voivodeship, and since 1999 in Silesian Voivodeship.
+From 1975 to 1998, it was attached to the Katowice Voivodeship, and since 1999 to Silesian Voivodeship.

 In 1993, a new Freedom Monument was erected in place of the former, destroyed by the Germans in 1939.